 Phoenix offers all the advantages of a modern city and also has numerous exclusive restaurants as well as the largest concentration of first-class spa and golf resorts in the USA.
 Phoenix attracts with numerous museums, exquisite gastronomy, exciting architecture and much more.
-According to allcitycodes, the population of Phoenix is 1,321,045.
+The population of Phoenix is 1,321,045.

 The sunny side of life

 Phoenix is a city full of life and variety and is surrounded by the pristine beauty of the Sonoran Desert, the rugged mountainous regions of the Salt River Valley and the impressive saguaro cacti.
 Here visitors encounter picturesque landscapes combined with historical, but also future-oriented architecture.
 The city’s iconic variety of art attracts numerous visitors and unique artists every year.

 In addition to the seemingly endless city and cultural offer, travelers in Phoenix are sure of one thing: with 300 days of sunshine , pleasant temperatures and a lively atmosphere are always waiting in the “ Valley of the Sun ”.